wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     <td>
     <p>Note: <br>
         It is also possible to set default logging options in the bootstrap.properties file. <br>
-        If the logging options are set in the bootstrap.properties file, the logging options will take effect very early in server startup, <br>
+        If the logging options are set in the bootstrap.properties file, the logging options take effect very early in server startup, <br>
         so it may be useful for debugging server initialization problems.
     </p></td>
     </tr>